maheshjothi/zoho-crm-sync-tool/README.md

 4. Open the command prompt and run the command "php artisan migrate".

-5. Under the vendor folder go to the file zohocrm\php-sdk\src\oauth\ZohoOAuth.php.
+5. Under the "vendor" folder under project root folder go to the file zohocrm\php-sdk\src\oauth\ZohoOAuth.php.
 Go to the method getPersistenceHandlerInstance() and please comment/remove the lines from 132-134 and make the next "else if" condition as "if" condition.

 6. Finally run the command "php artisan sync:zoho:accounts" to sync the data from zoho CRM to local DB, i have used "php artisan make:command sync:zoho:accounts".
 So that we can able to create any type of custom artisan commands using the same.